jtroo/kanata/README.md

 # ktrl (rename pending)

-Rename is pending because this doesn't really look much like the originalktrl project anymore.
+Rename is pending because this doesn't really look much like the original ktrl project anymore.
 If you have suggestions for a new name, feel free to open an issue or start a discussion!

+## What does this do?

+This is a software keyboard remapper.
+Some notable features are multiple layers of key functionality and differing key behaviour depending on if you quickly tap the key or hold it down.

-## Current state
+## Usage

-This is a rewrite of the old project to use [keyberon](https://github.com/TeXitoi/keyberon) as the backing library for key pressing logic.
-Almost all of the original code has been removed with the exception of the Linux OS interaction.
-The running-as-daemon functionality from the original has not been maintained/tested.

-This currently works on Linux! (absence of bugs not guaranteed)
+This currently works on Linux only, though Windows is planned in the near future (absence of bugs not guaranteed)

 To run: